 At Hood, this composite letter is written by the Health Professions Advisory Committee.
 The committee prepares and mails the letter based on information in the student's pre-health file.

-As of September 17, 2013, the committee requires that students provide the following support materials for their files:
+The committee requires that students provide the following support materials for their files:

 - MCAT scores(It has been our experience that students who score less then 25 on the MCAT are not successful in applying to medical school)